why Inovio Pharmaceuticals Inc. [INO] is a Good Choice for Investors After New Price Target of $5.00

 Sponsored

-INOVIO (NASDAQ: INO), a biotechnology company focused on developing and commercializing DNA medicines to help protect people from infectious diseases and treat people with cancer and HPV-associated diseases, today announced the appointment of Dr. Michael Sumner, MB BS, MBA, as Chief Medical Officer (CMO).
-Dr. Sumner will oversee INOVIO’s clinical-stage pipeline of DNA medicines, global clinical development, clinical operations and biostatistics efforts, as well as regulatory affairs, pharmacovigilance and medical affairs.
-He will serve on the company’s executive leadership team and will report to INOVIO’s President and Chief Executive Officer, Dr. Jacqueline Shea.
+INOVIO (NASDAQ: INO), a biotechnology company focused on developing and commercializing DNA medicines to help protect people from infectious diseases and treat people with cancer and HPV-associated diseases, today announced that in connection with the hiring of Dr. Michael John Sumner as Chief Medical Officer, announced on June 27, 2022, the Compensation Committee of INOVIO’s Board of Directors approved equity grants to Dr. Sumner as inducement awards under INOVIO’s 2022 Inducement Plan (the “Inducement Plan”).
+The grants were awarded on June 30, 2022 (the “Grant Date”), in accordance with Nasdaq Listing Rule 5635(c)(4).

-INOVIO’s President and Chief Executive Officer, Jacqueline Shea, Ph.D., said, “INOVIO is pleased to welcome Dr. Sumner to INOVIO.
-An industry veteran and a member of the Royal College of Physicians, Dr. Sumner’s clinical development and medical affairs expertise and track record of helping guide companies through regulatory approval and commercialization make him an important addition to the INOVIO team.”.
+Dr. Sumner received a restricted stock unit (RSU) award covering 105,000 shares of INOVIO common stock.
+The RSU award vests over a three-year period, with one-third of the shares vesting on each of the first, second and third anniversaries of the Grant Date.
+In addition, Dr. Sumner received a stock option to purchase an aggregate of 160,000 shares of INOVIO common stock.
+The stock option has an exercise price of $1.73, the closing price of INOVIO’s common stock on the Grant Date.
+The stock option will vest and become exercisable with respect to one-fourth of the shares underlying the stock option vested on the Grant Date, and an additional one-fourth of the shares underlying the stock option on the first, second and third anniversaries of the Grant Date.
+The vesting of the RSU and stock option awards will be subject to Dr. Sumner’s continued employment with INOVIO on such vesting dates.
+Each of these awards will be subject to the terms and conditions of a stock option agreement and RSU award agreement, as applicable, under the Inducement Plan.

-It opened the trading session at $1.95, the shares rose to $1.96 and dropped to $1.78, the range by which the price of stock traded the whole day.
-The daily chart for INO points out that the company has recorded -68.18% loss over the past six months.
-However, it is still -31.88% lower than its most recent low trading price.
+The stocks have a year to date performance of -62.12 percent and weekly performance of -2.58 percent.
+The stock has been moved at -63.58 percent over the last six months.
+The stock has performed 7.39 percent around the most recent 30 days and changed -47.35 percent over the most recent 3-months.

-If we look at the average trading volume of 6.18M shares, INO reached to a volume of 5518602 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.25M shares, INO reached to a volume of 6003253 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for INO shares is $5.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on INO stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.